n8henrie/n8henrie.github.io/_posts/2014-05-18-decrypt-chrome-cookies-with-python.md

 html = requests.get(url, cookies=cookies)
 </pre>

-I&#8217;m not saying it works all the time, but it has certainly made a few scraping jobs easier for me (when the page to be scraped is behind a login that writes cookies, obviously).
+I’m not saying it works all the time, but it has certainly made a few scraping jobs easier for me (when the page to be scraped is behind a login that writes cookies, obviously).

 Recently, both Chrome and Chromium started encrypting their cookies, which broke my script.
-I&#8217;ve seen a few posts on how to decrypt it on Windows, but I couldn&#8217;t find any good instructions for Mac or Linux.
+I’ve seen a few posts on how to decrypt it on Windows, but I couldn’t find any good instructions for Mac or Linux.

 It took a little browsing through the Chromium source code, but I was eventually able to come up with a script to decrypt them using PyCrypto, so that I could continue using pyCookieCheat.py.
 The key parts ended up being: